HarrisonDavidson/Home_Library/README.md

 Whether you are a collector like me, or you just want to avoid buying the same thing twice- This app will help us both.

-This app tracks movies, shows, music, and video games- with the ability to select which format the content is in.
+This app tracks movies, shows, music, video games, and books- with the ability to select which format the content is in.